 Make sure that your website is optimized for mobile viewing.
 People go online on-the-go, so if they can’t access your site from their mobile device, you might as well not have a site at all.
 To make it easy on yourself, use a website template that will automatically convert to mobile viewing.
 If you’re working with a designer, make sure they know how to optimize the site for mobile.

 Be smart about your Facebook ad demographics.
-You can spend $50 a month to reach a small number of people in a broad audience, or you can spend half that amount to reach more people in your niche audience.
+You can spend $50 a month to reach a small number of people in a broad audience or spend half that amount to reach more people in your niche audience.
 In the end, you need quality reach; quantity isn’t nearly as important.
-Play around with demographics and figure out how to reach the most amount of people in your audience for the least amount of money.
-Then, when you’ve got your audience down pat and they seem to be engaging with you ad, consider increasing your ad budget by a few dollars.
+Play around with demographics and figure out how to reach most people in your audience for the least amount of money.
+Then, when you’ve got your audience down pat, and they seem to be engaging with your ad, consider increasing your ad budget by a few dollars.

 Tap Into Other Businesses

 Expand your network.
 When you work with other business owners, you can tap into their client base without spending any money.
-You don’t need to become pals with your direct competitor, but you can make connections with people in related businesses.
+You don’t need to become pals with your direct competitor, but you can connect with people in related businesses.

 Give away free items.
 You don’t have to hand out your best products, but you can give away freebies to attract new customers.
 People love free stuff, no matter what it is.
-For example, if you run an ice cream shop, attend local farmers markets and give away small cups of ice cream.
-Once customers get your delicious freebie, they’ll be more likely to make a bigger purchase on the spot or check out your shop next time they’re ready for a yummy cone.
-If you run an online services business, offer a free download, like a helpful marketing guide.
+For example, if you run an ice cream shop, attend local farmers’ markets and give away small ice cream cups.
+Once customers get your delicious freebie, they’ll be more likely to make a bigger purchase on the spot or check out your shop the next time they’re ready for a yummy cone.
+If you run an online services business, offer a free download as a helpful marketing guide.
 Make sure to give away an item that people will enjoy, not something they’ll immediately throw out or lose.

 Even businesses that cater to an international audience are based somewhere.
-Don’t ignore your community, which is where a lot of your clients are waiting for your type of business.
+Don’t ignore your community, which is where many of your clients are waiting for your type of business.
 Attend area networking events and make sure to introduce yourself to others.
 If possible, try to present at some of these events, too.
-Whenever someone is in the need of your product or service, you’ll be the first person they think of.
+Whenever someone needs your product or service, you’ll be the first person they think of.
 You can also think of small ways to get more exposure in your community, like creating bookmarks with your logo to leave at the library.

-Is there an organization that’s in need of some guidance?
+Is there an organization that requires some guidance?
 Offer to take the lead.
 Not only will you connect with others and get a platform from which to market your business, but you’ll also get a reputation for being an organized and effective leader.
 This is one of the best ways you can frame yourself and your company.

 Have you always felt like you had a knack for radio?
 Consider starting your own podcast.
-Yes, it can be difficult to get listeners at first, but it could lead to a very broad reach.
-If you have a B2B company, interview other business owners.
-People love talking about themselves and you’ll make new connections through the process.
+Yes, it can be difficult to get listeners first, but it could lead to an expansive reach if you have a B2B company and interview other business owners.
+People love talking about themselves, and you’ll make new connections through the process.
 If you have a B2C company, consider interviewing certain standout customers.